-1 Behave in ways that reflect the values and attitudes of psychology, including cultural humility, integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others.
+VI.
+Assessment Interns demonstrate competence in conducting evidence-based assessments consistent with the scope of Health Service Psychology, and are expected to: Rating Comments: AVERAGE SCORE FOR BROAD COMPETENCY Respond to communications and requests for information (e.g., via email, voicemail, in-person) in a timely (i.e., within one business day) and effective manner (i.e., provide a clear response that covers all points and questions raised by the person initiating the communication).
+Demonstrate effective interpersonal skills and the ability to manage difficult communication well.
+Demonstrate a thorough grasp of professional language and concepts; produce, comprehend, and engage in communications that are informative and well-integrated.
+Develop and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services.
+V. Communication and interpersonal skills Communication and interpersonal skills as foundational to education, training, and practice in health service psychology.
+These skills are essential for any service delivery/activity/interaction and are evident across the program's expected competencies.
+Interns are expected to: Rating Comments: AVERAGE SCORE FOR BROAD COMPETENCY Complete clinical documentation in a timely (i.e., within 1 business day) and accurate manner.
+Respond professionally in increasingly complex situations with a greater degree of independence as they progress through training.
+Actively seek and demonstrate openness and responsiveness to feedback and supervision.
 Engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness.
-Actively seek and demonstrate openness and responsiveness to feedback and supervision.
-Respond professionally in increasingly complex situations with a greater degree of independence as they progress through training.
-AVERAGE SCORE FOR BROAD COMPETENCY Comments: V. Communication and interpersonal skills Rating Communication and interpersonal skills as foundational to education, training, and practice in health service psychology.
-These skills are essential for any service delivery/activity/interaction and are evident across the program's expected competencies.
-Interns are expected to: Develop and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services.
-Demonstrate a thorough grasp of professional language and concepts; produce, comprehend, and engage in communications that are informative and well-integrated.
-Demonstrate effective interpersonal skills and the ability to manage difficult communication well.
-AVERAGE SCORE FOR BROAD COMPETENCY Comments: VI.
-Assessment Interns demonstrate competence in conducting evidence-based assessments consistent with the scope of Health Service Psychology, and are expected to: Rating Demonstrate current knowledge of diagnostic classification systems, functional and dysfunctional behaviors, including consideration of client strengths and psychopathology.
+Behave in ways that reflect the values and attitudes of psychology, including cultural humility, integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others.

+Demonstrate current knowledge of diagnostic classification systems, functional and dysfunctional behaviors, including consideration of client strengths and psychopathology.
 Demonstrate understanding of human behavior within its context (e.g., family, social, societal and cultural).
 Demonstrate the ability to apply the knowledge of functional and dysfunctional behaviors including context to the assessment and/or diagnostic process.
 Select and apply assessment methods that draw from the empirical literature and that reflect the science of measurement and psychometrics; collect relevant data using multiple sources and methods appropriate to the identified goals and questions of the assessment as well as relevant diversity characteristics of the service recipient.
 Interpret assessment results, following current research and professional standards and guidelines, to inform case conceptualization, classification, and recommendations, while guarding against decision-making biases, distinguishing the aspects of assessment that are subjective from those that are objective.
 Communicate the findings and implications of the assessment in an accurate and effective manner sensitive to a range of audiences.
-AVERAGE SCORE FOR BROAD COMPETENCY Comments: VII.
+AVERAGE SCORE FOR BROAD COMPETENCY Comments:

+VII.
 Intervention Intervention is defined broadly to include but not limited to psychotherapy.
 Interventions may be derived from a variety of theoretical orientations or approaches.
-The level of intervention Rating includes those directed at an individual, a family, a group, a community, a population, or other systems.
-Interns are expected to demonstrate the ability to: includes those directed at an individual, a family, a group, a community, a population, or other includes those directed at an individual, a family, a group, a community, a population, or other systems.
-Interns are expected to demonstrate the ability to: includes those directed at an individual, a family, a group, a community, a population, or other systems.
-Interns are expected to demonstrate the ability to: Establish and maintain effective relationships with the recipients of psychological services. includes those directed at an individual, a family, a group, a community, a population, or other systems.
-Interns are expected to demonstrate the ability to: Establish and maintain effective relationships with the recipients of psychological services.
+The level of intervention includes those directed at an individual, a family, a group, a community, a population, or other systems.
+Interns are expected to demonstrate the ability to: Rating Establish and maintain effective relationships with the recipients of psychological services.
 Develop evidence-based intervention plans specific to the service delivery goals.
-Implement interventions informed by the current scientific literature, assessment findings, includes those directed at an individual, a family, a group, a community, a population, or other systems.
-Interns are expected to demonstrate the ability to: Establish and maintain effective relationships with the recipients of psychological services.
-Develop evidence-based intervention plans specific to the service delivery goals.
-Implement interventions informed by the current scientific literature, assessment findings, diversity characteristics, and contextual variables. includes those directed at an individual, a family, a group, a community, a population, or other systems.
-Interns are expected to demonstrate the ability to: Establish and maintain effective relationships with the recipients of psychological services.
-Develop evidence-based intervention plans specific to the service delivery goals.
 Implement interventions informed by the current scientific literature, assessment findings, diversity characteristics, and contextual variables.
-Demonstrate the ability to apply the relevant research literature to clinical decision making. includes those directed at an individual, a family, a group, a community, a population, or other systems.
-Interns are expected to demonstrate the ability to: Establish and maintain effective relationships with the recipients of psychological services.
-Develop evidence-based intervention plans specific to the service delivery goals.
-Implement interventions informed by the current scientific literature, assessment findings, diversity characteristics, and contextual variables.
 Demonstrate the ability to apply the relevant research literature to clinical decision making.
 Modify and adapt evidence-based approaches effectively when a clear evidence-base is lacking.
-Evaluate intervention effectiveness and adapt intervention goals and methods consistent with
+Evaluate intervention effectiveness and adapt intervention goals and methods consistent with ongoing evaluation.
+AVERAGE SCORE FOR BROAD COMPETENCY